zbynekcz12/wp-module-marketplace/README.md

 1. Marketplace - the main component, this one gets loaded into the plugin app with some props and loads the rest.
 2. MarketplaceList - this loads the contents of the TabPanel, basically a collection of marketplace items.
 3. MarketplaceItem - This is used to render each item in the list.
+4. MarketplaceLite - this is a simpler main component, it displays a single category/vendor of products and removes tab navigation.

 The main Marketplace component expects 3 props with others nested within.
 This is so the module can be very light and not have complex dependencies.
 The plugin app, will have these components and methods in place and must pass them to the component as follows:
 ```javascript